velocitykode/velocity/README.md

 2. **Convention over Configuration**: Sensible defaults, configure only when needed
 3. **Go's Strengths**: Embrace simplicity, performance, and type safety

-We're bringing the best web framework ideas to Go's ecosystem.

 ## Contributing

 We welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.